Orpius/SDK/docs/UserGuide/index.md

 ## Introducing Orpius

-Welcome to **Orpius**, the secure AI platform that gives you everything you need to integrate, build, and use generative AI in your systems without the complexity of building and managing the underlying technology.
+Welcome to Orpius, the secure AI platform that gives you everything you need to integrate, build, and use generative AI in your systems without the complexity of building and managing the underlying technology.

 Security and privacy are built into Orpius from the ground up.
-Data is secured both **at rest and in transit**, secrets are managed safely through dedicated tools that never expose them to models, and all server and internal components follow industry best practices for infrastructure and data protection.
+Data is secured both at rest and in transit, secrets are managed safely through dedicated tools that never expose them to models, and all server and internal components follow industry best practices for infrastructure and data protection.

 ### For Developers

-Orpius provides a complete, **secure AI infrastructure** for adding intelligence to your applications, without engineering or maintaining the infrastructure yourself.
+Orpius provides a complete, secure AI infrastructure for adding intelligence to your applications, without engineering or maintaining the infrastructure yourself.